Yarmouth South Town railway station: Opening and early years

-London and North Eastern Railway 1923 - 1947
+London and North Eastern Railway (1923-1947)

-On 1 January 1923 the railways in the UK were amalgamated into four companies and the GER became part of the London and North Eastern Railway.
+On 1 January 1923, the railways in Great Britain were amalgamated into four companies and the GER became part of the London and North Eastern Railway.

-A 500 kg bomb fell on the station on 7 May 1942 but failed to explode.
-A naval bomb disposal officer who had been at the station waiting for his train promptly defused the bomb.
+A 500 kg bomb fell on the station on 7 May 1942, but failed to explode.
+A naval bomb disposal officer, who had been at the station waiting for his train, promptly defused the bomb.
 The station signal box was also damaged in 1942 and was replaced the following year by a new structure.

-British Railways 1959-1970
+British Railways (1948-1965)

-Following nationalisation of the railways the station was operated by British Railways Eastern Region.
-The nationalisation era started brightly for the station with a dedicated named service - the Easterling - commencing operation on 4 July 1950.
-The station was by this time looking quite woebegone so a modernisation programme to improve it was started in 1952.
-Work included replacing the entrance canopy, cutting back and re-roofing the train shed, installation of new platform canopies, a new refreshment room, and a new booking office.
+Following nationalisation of the railways, the station was operated by the Eastern Region of British Railways.
+The nationalisation era started brightly for the station, with a dedicated named service - the Easterling - commencing operation on 4 July 1950.
+The station was, by this time, looking quite woebegone so a modernisation programme to improve it was started in 1952.
+Work included replacing the entrance canopy, cutting back and reroofing the train shed, installation of new platform canopies, a new refreshment room and a new booking office.

-The station was closed for three weeks following the east coast floods of 31 January 1953 when the platforms and engine sheds were flooded to a depth of four feet.
+The station was closed for three weeks, following the North Sea floods of 31 January 1953, when the platforms and engine sheds were flooded to a depth of four feet.
 A signalman was marooned for 21 hours until rescued by boat.
-When the shed was cleared, the carcasses of 49 pigs, two calves and countless chickens, along with timber from the nearby timber yard and other flood related detritus, were discovered.
+When the shed was cleared, the carcasses of 49 pigs, two calves and countless chickens, along with timber from the nearby timber yard and other flood-related detritus, were discovered.

-On 21 September 1953 the line that linked Gorleston with Yarmouth Beach station was closed and from that point all Lowestoft trains terminated at South Town rather than continuing to the Beach station.
+On 21 September 1953, the line that linked Gorleston with Yarmouth Beach station was closed; from that point, all Lowestoft trains terminated at South Town rather than continuing to Beach station.

-As early as 1955 the British Transport Commission had identified the line north of Beccles to Great Yarmouth as a candidate for closure with all trains being diverted via Lowestoft.
+As early as 1955, the British Transport Commission had identified the line north of Beccles to Great Yarmouth as a candidate for closure, with all trains being diverted via Lowestoft.
 One of the reasons for this was that there were a number of swing bridges on the route that were expensive to maintain and there was a parallel route via Gorleston.

-For some years in the late 1950s Bird's Eye sent out food in containerised wagons from the station goods yard.
+For some years in the late 1950s, Bird's Eye sent out food in containerised wagons from the station goods yard.